Turn some paper plates and fabric scraps into a bunch of adorable paper plate owls.

 We tried using various gluing methods.
 Glue sticks (not bad), and glue bottles (a bit too tough for little hands to squeeze), but we ended up doing what we usually do, which is dipping paint brushes into a small container of glue, and brushing it onto the project.
 This is my favourite way for really young children to use glue.

 First they layered on their wings.
-For the wings, I’d cut two sizes of contrasting fabric swatches.
+For each wing, I had cut two sizes of contrasting fabric swatches.
 A pointy oval that follows the curve of the paper pate works well.

 For the final touch they added their feet!
 I’d chosen a star-flower type of shape; you’ll see a few of them in this next photo.
 I simply cut those in half, and they looked like perfect, little claws!
 Those were stickers so the girls merely peeled the backs off, and placed them at the bottom of their plate.